turbot/steampipe-mod-kubernetes-insights/README.md

 - How old are my resources?
 - What are the various configurations of my resources?

-Dashboards are available for 10+ resources, including Deployment, DaemonSet, Job, Pod, Service, Node, and more!
+Dashboards are available for 10+ resources, including Clusters, DaemonSets, Deployments, Nodes, Pods, Services, and more!

 ## Getting started